 Dr. Lorenzo González Berchelmann, located in Calle Ecuador, Monterrey, Mexico offers patients Myomectomy procedures among its total of 1 available procedures, across 1 different specialties.
 Currently, there's no pricing information for Myomectomy procedures at Dr. Lorenzo González Berchelmann, as all prices are available on request only, whilst the national average price is approximately $260.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: CMGO - Consejo Mexicano de Ginecología y ObstetriciaACOG - American Congress of Obstetricians and Gynecologists

-Ginecologos Asociados, can be found in Calle P Ortiz Rubio, Reynosa, Mexico and offers its patients Myomectomy procedures as well as 5 other procedures, across 4 different procedure categories.
-At present, there is no pricing information for Myomectomy procedures at Ginecologos Asociados.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $260.
-A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Ginecologos Asociados is not accredited by any recognised accreditations institutions.
+Ginecologos Asociados, located in Calle P Ortiz Rubio, Reynosa, Mexico offers patients Myomectomy procedures among its total of 5 available procedures, across 4 different specialties.
+Currently, there's no pricing information for Myomectomy procedures at Ginecologos Asociados, as all prices are available on request only, whilst the national average price is approximately $260.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?